Nipissing University's Youth in Extended Society Care Mentorship Program

 More information about Nipissing University's partnership with Click for Success can be found here.

-Are you a Crown Ward interested in studying at Nipissing University?
+Are you a Youth in Extended Care interested in studying at Nipissing University?

 Information you need to know:

-- All first-year students are guaranteed a bedroom in our residences.
+- All first-year students direct from high school are guaranteed a bedroom in our residences.

 - All Crown Wards, or former Crown Wards, can access supports through the many programs and services offered through Student Development and Services.

 Application and Admissions Support